 In English our resources are selected for their appropriateness to the task in hand.
 This often includes, extracts of text, visual or audio excerpts and lots of discussion work.
 Reading and writing tasks in English often link to other areas of the curriculum.

 In Maths, we use 'White Rose' as the 'backbone' of our learning and are developing a 'Mastery' approach that is highly inclusive allowing all pupils to achieve well in maths (Click on the link below for more information on the mastery approach).
 This is supplemented by a variety of practical and work book resources building on resources provided by the Abacus Evolve scheme.
 New materials have been introduced this year to support basic number skills.

 In recent years we have successfully updated our computing and digital technologies with all pupils accessing state of the art technologies within school.
 This includes supporting software such as 'Bug club', Espresso and Mathletics.

 Reading is a high priority for all our children, whatever their age or ability.
 We want our children to develop a love of reading that will sustain them for a lifetime in their learning and work, and in their leisure time.
 We encourage parents and carers to read to children as often as possible because this will help them nurture a love and understanding of reading.

 Did you know that you are your first and most influential teacher?

-This year the Year 3 class will bring home a book in a pack as part of our Better Reading Scheme and this is for parents to spend quality time every evening modelling reading to their children.
+Year 3 class will bring home a book in a pack as part of our Better Reading Scheme and this is for parents to spend quality time every evening modelling reading to their children.
 The pack also contains a set of questions for parents to ask their children to aid development of comprehension skills.